api-platform/docs/core/graphql.md

 [GraphQL](http://graphql.org/) is a query language made to communicate with an API and therefore is an alternative to REST.

-It has some advantages compared to REST: it solves the over-fetching or under-fetching of data, is strongly typed, and is capable of retrieving multiple and nested data in one time; but it also comes with drawbacks: for example it creates overhead depending of the request.
+It has some advantages compared to REST: it solves the over-fetching or under-fetching of data, is strongly typed, and is capable of retrieving multiple and nested data in one go, but it also comes with drawbacks.
+For example it creates overhead depending on the request.

 API Platform creates a REST API by default.
 But you can choose to enable GraphQL as well.